 DO check the visor hardware and HNR anchors for tightness before each use.

-DO NOT use Windex or other glass cleaners to clean your helmet visor.
+DON'T use Windex or other glass cleaners to clean your helmet visor.

 WHEN TO REPLACE YOUR HELMET